Asia M&A hits record on surge in Australia, China tech deals

 By Lawrence White

-HONG KONG, June 30 Asia-Pacific takeover volumes hit a record in the first half of 2014, driven by a surge in dealmaking in Australia and bankers expect the buying spree from China's private tech companies and reform of the state sector to boost second-half activity.
+HONG KONG Asia-Pacific takeover volumes hit a record in the first half of 2014, driven by a surge in dealmaking in Australia and bankers expect the buying spree from China's private tech companies and reform of the state sector to boost second-half activity.

 Australasia saw 19 deals worth more than $1 billion, compared with just two in the same period last year, with the real estate, industrials, consumer and healthcare sectors particularly active amid improving market conditions.